theerapat-y/task-hero-test/README.md

 [JSCS](http://jscs.info/) is a code style linter for programmatically enforcing your style guide.
 See style config at `.jscsrc` file.

-[JSHint](http://jshint.com/docs/) is a code quality tool which helps to flags suspicious line of code againsting rules.
+[JSHint](http://jshint.com/docs/) is a code quality tool which helps to flags suspicious line of code against the rules.
 See rule config in `.jshintrc` file.

 #### JSHint plugin for editor.
 [jshint with Sublime](https://github.com/Kronuz/SublimeLinter)